Azure Release Notes (June 2012)

 A registry key setting can cause this error.
 Check the registry in your virtual machine for the following key and value.
 If it exists, delete it.
 Because you cannot connect remotely to the virtual machine, you will have to check the virtual hard disk (VHD) you uploaded to create the virtual machine.

-If you are developing a Windows Azure application on Windows 8, and you are targeting the Hosted Web Core, you must use the .NET Framework 4.0.
+If you are developing an Azure application on Windows 8, and you are targeting the Hosted Web Core, you must use the .NET Framework 4.0.
 You cannot target the .NET Framework 3.5.
 Because the Hosted Web Core is being deprecated, this issue will not be fixed.

 You can simultaneously install both SDKs on a single computer.
 Note the following details: